Left Continue shopping

 Contact lens users are at particular risk.
 Even modern lenses can’t completely prevent irritation from mechanical contact with the eye surface.
 Long-term use without proper hydration can lead to a tight sensation, redness, and sensitivity to light.
 This is often mistaken for “lens fatigue,” though the root issue is dry eye.

-Many people ignore early symptoms, assuming it’s seasonal or fatigue-related.
+Many people ignore early discomfort, assuming it’s seasonal or fatigue-related.
 They seek help only when constant redness, stinging, or blurred vision appear.
 That’s why prevention and early support should be part of basic health care, not a last resort.

 Protecting your vision starts with how you manage visual load.
 Long-term focus on screens strains the eyes and reduces blinking.
 Initially, this results in evening fatigue, then dry sensations, blurred focus, and the urge to close your eyes frequently.